MostAwesomeDude/construct/README.rst

 Requirements
 ------------
-Construct should run on any Python 2.5-3.5 or PyPy implementation.
+Construct should run on any Python 2.6-3.5 or PyPy/PyPy3 implementation.